anulikitha-immadisetty/Machine_Learning_Lab/README.md

 Acknowledgments

-I would like to express our gratitude to the contributors, mentors, and the open-source community for their valuable contributions and support in creating this learning experience.
+I would like to express our gratitude to the mentor and the open-source community for their valuable contributions and support in creating this learning experience.